 You will not receive payment in advance.
-Receipts must be submitted in person in KG17 Klarman Hall not more than six months after costs are incurred or by May 1st of the academic year in which the research was performed, whichever comes first.
-Please follow the guidelines on the second page of the Undergraduate Research Budget Proposal form.
+Receipts must be submitted in person in KG17 Klarman Hall not more than one month after costs are incurred or by May 1st of the academic year in which the research was performed, whichever comes first.

 You should plan well in advance if your research involves human participants, in which case you should contact the Office of Research Integrity and Assurance or visit their website for details.

-If you have questions about the application process, please come to KG17 Klarman Hall or telephone 607-255-4833.
+If you have questions about the application process, please contact Richard Keller.

 Tanner Dean's Scholars are a distinguished group of students selected to be admitted to the College of Arts & Sciences during the college's undergraduate admissions process each year.
 They demonstrate an enthusiasm for the life of the mind and possess outstanding high school records.